Super Bowl halftime show draws praise, tears from US Latinos

 Across the U.S., Latinos took to social media to praise and dissect the show.

-Shakira paid homage to her Colombian roots by performing the mapalé —an Afro-Colombian style of dance from the country’s Caribbean coast.
-She also made a tongue expression called zaghrouta, a way to express joy in Arab culture.
+Shakira paid homage to her Colombian roots by performing the mapalé — an Afro-Colombian style of dance from the country’s Caribbean coast.
+She also made a tongue-flicking cry called a zaghrouta, a way to express joy in Arab culture.
 Her father is of Lebanese descent.

 During her performance, Lopez brought out a dual Puerto Rican-American flag while her daughter sang the lyrics to Bruce Springsteen’s “Born in the U.S.A.”
-Her daughter and other children had emerged from what appeared to be steel cages.
+Her daughter and other children with American flags on their shirts had emerged from what appeared to be steel cages.

 “Let’s get loud!”
-Lopez sang as her daughter sang the Springsteen’s hook.
+Lopez sang as her daughter sang the Springsteen hook.
 Shakira hit some drums.

 In the background, strobe lights crossed each other to form an image of a cage.